-This leaflet gives a short account about what is cancer, what are tumours, and how cancers develop and spread.
+This leaflet gives a short account about what cancer is, what tumours are, and how cancers develop and spread.
 There are separate leaflets on the individual types of cancer such as breast cancer, prostate cancer, lung cancer, skin cancer, etc.

 This leaflet is part of our series on cancer overview

 Cancer is a disease of the cells in the body.
 There are many different types of cell in the body, and many different types of cancer which arise from different types of cell.
 What all types of cancer have in common is that the cancer cells are abnormal and multiply out of control.
 However, there are often great differences between different types of cancer.
 For example: